-Business welcomes move to orange, but new mask rules 'nonsensical'
+New mask rules 'nonsensical' - Retail NZ

 Retail NZ is urging the Government to create settings that improve business and consumer confidence.

-"This includes resolution of the issues around masks, and setting a date for a move to the Green Traffic Light setting, to create certainty and help improve consumer confidence."
+"This includes resolution of the issues around masks, and setting a date for a move to the green traffic light setting, to create certainty and help improve consumer confidence."
 Harford said.